emacs-lsp/lsp-dart/README.md

 * `lsp-dart-outline-position-params` - The outline tree position params.
 Defaults to side.
 * `lsp-dart-flutter-outline-position-params` - The Flutter outline tree position params.
 Defaults to side.
 * `lsp-dart-fringe-colors` - Enable the Flutter colors on fringe.
 Defaults to t.
-* `lsp-dart-flutter-widget-guides` - Enable the Flutter widget guide lines from parent to children widgets.
+* `lsp-dart-flutter-widget-guides` - Enable the Flutter widget guide lines from parent to child widgets.
 Defaults to t.

 ## Additional packages
 * [lsp-ui](https://github.com/emacs-lsp/lsp-ui) : Flycheck, documentation and code actions support.